-One of the ways payday lenders get you is with rollovers.
+- No rollovers: One of the ways payday lenders get you is with rollovers.
 They allow you to easily roll over your balance into another term, still at a higher interest rate and usually with added fees.
 This isn’t the case with debt consolidation loans.
 If you want to extend it, you need to apply for a whole new loan.
-This will keep you disciplined and force you to make your full payments on-time.
+This will keep you disciplined and force you to make your full payments on time.

 Are You Eligible for a Debt Consolidation Loan?